eecs489staff/a1-sockets-mininet/README.md

 > **NOTE:** When measuring time, we highly recommend using `std::chrono::high_resolution_clock` for checking and computing passed time.
 From here, you can cast the time into milliseconds for more accurate time keeping.

+### Setup

+To setup the build system, you must complete the `CMakeLists.txt` files under the `cpp/` directory.
+We have already completed `cpp/CMakeLists.txt` for you.
+You should fill in `cpp/src/CMakeLists.txt` to compile a program called iPerfer.
+We have included the code to link the external dependencies as a comment in this file.

+The basics section of "An Introduction to Modern CMake" should be more than sufficient to get you through this part, and can be found [here](https://cliutils.gitlab.io/modern-cmake/chapters/basics.html).

+To build your CMake program, you *can* use the command line, but we recommend that you use IDE tools instead.
+For VSCode, this is pretty easy.
+Simply install the "CMake Tools" extension.
+Then, open the command pallette, and run "CMake: Configure" (select "Unspecified" if it asks you what kit to use).
+This will let you get Intellisense (autocomplete) on external dependencies.
+Then, to run the program, in the command pallette, hit "CMake: Build".
+This will build your project.
+Then, you can use a `launch.json` or your preferred way of running a binary to debug your program.

 ### Server Mode

 To operate `iPerfer` in server mode, it should be invoked as follows: